KYGnus/playbooks/README.md

 # ansible
-It looks like you're organizing your Ansible repository in a well-structured way.
-Here’s a breakdown of the structure you provided, which follows some common Ansible best practices:

 ### 1. **Root Directory:**
    - **ansible.cfg:** This is your Ansible configuration file.
 It defines global settings for how Ansible operates (such as inventory, SSH settings, and plugin configurations).